Getting an Inheritance?

 See why just spending it all in two years is a terrible idea?
 Look at these amazing choices before you!

 Set It Aside for Future Major Purchases

 You might already have big goals in mind that your inheritance can help you solidify.
 But, maybe you’re not ready to make that big purchase or major home renovation project just yet.
-So, put the money aside that you’ll use for that so it’s there when you are ready.
+So, put the cash aside that you’ll use for that so it’s there when you are ready.

 Designate It for Your Heirs

-Maybe you’ve always wanted to start setting money aside to pass on to others for their inheritance, just like you’re about to receive.
+Maybe you’ve always wanted to start setting cash aside to pass on to others for their inheritance, just like you’re about to receive.
 Well, now you can accelerate those plans in a big way.

 We’ve had people come to us with over $100 million in assets and no estate plan.
 They are in peril of losing nearly half their fortune to taxes when they die.
 If this is you, you need to act now.
 Schedule a quick introductory call with our wealth management experts.

 Fund a Business Startup

 The possibilities here are endless.
 But if you have a business idea, now might be the time to go for it.
 Again – don’t use all the cash for this.
 That would be reckless.
 But your inheritance can open up the possibility of doing something you’ve always dreamed about.